coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 * TypeError; err.propertyName contains the name of the parameter.
 * RangeError; err.propertyName contains the name of the parameter.

+Possible returned errors:
+* err.name = 'execError'; Error writing command to FIFO file.

+#### setContrast(value, onComplete)
+Set cameras contrast setting.
+* value: A numeric value for the new contrast value (-100...100).
+* onComplete(error): Provides Error object as the first argument if an error happens (null otherwise).

+Possible thrown errors:
+* TypeError; err.propertyName contains the name of the parameter.
+* RangeError; err.propertyName contains the name of the parameter.

+Possible returned errors:
+* err.name = 'execError'; Error writing command to FIFO file.

+#### setBrightness(value, onComplete)
+Set cameras brightness setting.
+* value: A numeric value for the new brightness value (-100...100).
+* onComplete(error): Provides Error object as the first argument if an error happens (null otherwise).

+Possible thrown errors:
+* TypeError; err.propertyName contains the name of the parameter.
+* RangeError; err.propertyName contains the name of the parameter.

+Possible returned errors:
+* err.name = 'execError'; Error writing command to FIFO file.

+#### setSaturation(value, onComplete)
+Set cameras saturation setting.
+* value: A numeric value for the new saturation value (-100...100).
+* onComplete(error): Provides Error object as the first argument if an error happens (null otherwise).

+Possible thrown errors:
+* TypeError; err.propertyName contains the name of the parameter.
+* RangeError; err.propertyName contains the name of the parameter.

+Possible returned errors:
+* err.name = 'execError'; Error writing command to FIFO file.

+#### setISO(value, onComplete)
+Set cameras ISO setting.
+* value: A numeric value for the new iso value.
+Possible values 0 (auto), 100, 200, 400, 800.
+* onComplete(error): Provides Error object as the first argument if an error happens (null otherwise).

+Possible thrown errors:
+* TypeError; err.propertyName contains the name of the parameter.
+* RangeError; err.propertyName contains the name of the parameter.

+Possible returned errors:
+* err.name = 'execError'; Error writing command to FIFO file.

 #### onPreviewImage(callback)
 Sets a callback function to be triggered when a new image is available.